darwinia-network/crab-docs/docs/dvm/wallets/dvm-metamask.md

 ### Address Conversion

-Use Apps tool to generate the Stustrate address corresponding to the DVM address.
+Use Apps tool to generate the Substrate address corresponding to the DVM address.
 1. Copy the DVM address.

 ![dvm](../../assets/dvm/metamask/m3.png)